 - Conducted a safety awareness and panic alarm presentation to nightshift nurses at the health center.

-- Several Department members received training on becoming designated “Safe Zone” volunteers (offered by the Gay Straight Coalition and the Center for Multicultural Affairs.
+- Several Department members received training on becoming designated “Safe Zone” volunteers (offered by VU Pride and Student Life).

 - Testing of all exterior propped door alarms in residence halls (monthly)